rm511130/Install-PCF-on-GCP-using-Concourse/README.md

 * An account on [Google Cloud Platform](https://cloud.google.com/)
 * An account on [Github](https://github.com/)
 * The [Terraform CLI](https://www.terraform.io/intro/index.html) installed on your workstation
+* [Python 2.7.x](https://www.python.org/downloads/) installed on your workstation.
+The version is important.
+You need 2.7.x and not 3.x
 * The [gcloud CLI](https://cloud.google.com/sdk/gcloud/) installed on your workstation

 We will walk through each one of the items listed above to make sure all the necessary dependencies are in place.

 ### Accessing the GCP (Google Cloud Platform) Console
 To access the GCP Console you need a GCP account at https://cloud.google.com

 ![](./gcp-login.png)

 Once you are logged in, you should see a GCP Console similar to the example shown below:

 ![](./gcp-console.png)

+Well done!
+You have met the 1st pre-requisite.

 ### Installation of the Terraform CLI
 We will need to use the [Terraform](https://www.terraform.io/intro/index.html) CLI from your workstation, so let's verify if `Terraform` is already installed: